MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 With Microsoft Dynamics 365 Remote Assist, you can make or take the following types of calls:

-- **One-to-one calls**.
-One-to-one calls include two participants.
+- **One-to-one call**.
+A one-to-one call includes two participants.
 For example, if you're repairing a machine and need help on-the-go, you can make a one-to-one call to a remote collaborator who uses Microsoft Teams.

-- **Group calls**.
-Group calls include three or more participants.
+- **Group call**.
+A group call includes three or more participants.
 For example, if you're inspecting an asset in a one-to-one call but need a third person's expertise, any participant can add the third person to the call to form a group call.

 - **Meeting**.
 A meeting is a scheduled call using Teams or Outlook.
 Meetings can include any number of participants.
 For example, if you want to have a weekly inspection with your team, you can create a meeting so that everyone receives notifications about the meeting and can join the meeting.